alphagov/publishing-api/doc/publishing-api-syntactic-usage.md

 [Request/Response detail](https://pact-broker.dev.publishing.service.gov.uk/pacts/provider/Publishing%20API/consumer/GDS%20API%20Adapters/latest#a_publish_request_for_version_3_given_the_content_item_bed722e6-db68-43e5-9079-063f623335a7_is_at_version_3)

- - Validates the previous_version matches that of the content item if one is provided in the payload and raises a 409 otherwise.
  - Validates that update_type is present.
 If one is not provided, it will try to use the update_type previously set on the content item from the PUT request.
  - Validates that update_type is one of `major`, `minor`, `republish` or `links` and raises a 422 otherwise.
  - Retrieves the draft content item with the matching content_id and locale and changes its state to `published`.